Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Timing

-As a result, many cases ultimately turn on credibility rather than technology.
+As a result, a criminal case involving screenshots may ultimately turn on credibility and supporting evidence rather than the screenshot alone.

-The strongest screenshot is not always the screenshot that wins the case.
+The strongest screenshot is not necessarily the screenshot that determines the outcome of a case.
+Its significance often depends on the other evidence that supports or contradicts it.

 Can Screenshots Be Used as Evidence in an Ohio Criminal Case?

 Yes.
-Screenshots are frequently used as evidence in Ohio criminal cases involving text messages, social media posts, emails, and online communications.
-However, prosecutors may still need to prove the screenshot is authentic and accurately reflects the original content.
+Screenshots are frequently used as evidence in Ohio criminal cases involving text messages, social media posts, emails, and other online communications.
+However, questions may still arise about whether the screenshot is authentic, accurate, complete, and connected to the person prosecutors claim created it.

 Can a Screenshot Be Used as Evidence if the Original Message Was Deleted?

 Potentially.
-A deleted message does not automatically prevent a screenshot from being introduced in court.
-However, the absence of the original message may create questions about authenticity, context, and whether the screenshot has been altered.
+A deleted original message does not necessarily prevent a screenshot from becoming evidence.
+However, the absence of the original communication may create additional questions about authenticity, context, completeness, and whether the screenshot was altered.

 Can Text Message Screenshots Be Faked or Edited?

 Yes.
 Screenshots can be cropped, edited, manipulated, or fabricated.
-Because of this, investigators often look for supporting evidence such as phone records, device data, account information, and the original communications.
+Because of this, investigators may look for supporting evidence such as phone records, device data, account information, metadata, and original communications.

 Can Police Recover Deleted Text Messages or Social Media Messages in Ohio?